-- Advise services if their child's condition has been reviewed and/or changed by a medical practitioner as this may result in amendments to the child's Anaphylaxis Management Plan, Risk Management Plan and Communication Plan.
-Update all documentation and labelling of medicine in accordance with any changes. - Provide an unused, in-date adrenaline auto-injection device/medication at all times their child is attending the service.
-If this is not provided the child will be unable to attend. - Ensure that the child's Anaphylaxis Action Plan is specific to the brand of adrenaline auto-injection device (AAID) prescribed by the child's medical practitioner. - Assist the Nominated Supervisor and educators to ensure the following documentation is complete, signed and available prior to a child attending the service. - Anaphylaxis Action Plan (see Appendix One) To be completed and signed by the child's Medical Practitioner on the relevant template from the Australasian Society of Clinical Immunology and Allergy. - 2.
-Risk Minimisation Plan for Anaphylaxis (see Appendix Two) To be used to plan for, document and manage different risk exposures that might potentially arise during a child's participation at the service. - 3.
-Anaphylaxis Communication Plan (see Appendix Three) To be used for documenting communication and partnership between the service and the parent regarding the wellbeing of the child.
+Coordinate and follow-up when updates are made to Action, Risk and Communication Plans (as identified by families and Medical Practitioners) to inform families that these plans have been updated, ensuring enrolment records are up to date as required by families.
+Ensure that the required adrenaline auto-injection device/medication is stored in accordance with the Administration of Medication Procedure in a location that is known to all educators including relief educators; is easily accessible to adults (not locked away) but is inaccessible to children. (see Appendix Four) Families will: Advise services if their child's condition has been reviewed and/or changed by a medical practitioner as this may result in amendments to the child's Anaphylaxis Management Plan, Risk Management Plan and Communication Plan.
+Update all documentation and labelling of medicine in accordance with any changes.
+Provide an unused, in-date adrenaline auto-injection device/medication at all times their child is attending the service.
+If this is not provided the child will be unable to attend.
+Ensure that the child's Anaphylaxis Action Plan is specific to the brand of adrenaline auto-injection device (AAID) prescribed by the child's medical practitioner.
+Assist the Nominated Supervisor and educators to ensure the following documentation is complete and available prior to a child attending the service.
+Anaphylaxis Action Plan (see Appendix One) To be completed by the child's Medical Practitioner on the relevant template from the Australasian Society of Clinical Immunology and Allergy.
+Risk Minimisation Plan for Anaphylaxis (see Appendix Two) To be used to plan for, document and manage different risk exposures that might potentially arise during a child's participation at the service.
+Anaphylaxis Communication Plan (see Appendix Three) To be used for documenting communication and partnership between the service and the family regarding the wellbeing of the child.